B2.2 Recall and demonstrate addition facts for numbers up to 10, and related subtraction facts.

 1 More and 2 More

-In the basic number facts 5 + 1 = 6, 5 + 2 = 7, 7 + 1 = 8, 7 + 2 = 9, one of the terms in each addition is 1 or 2.
-The strategy is based on the assumption that students easily remember the number that follows and the one that comes after.
+For the basic number facts 5 + 1 = 6, 5 + 2 = 7, 7 + 1 = 8, 7 + 2 = 9, one of the terms in each addition is 1 or 2.
+The strategy is based on the assumption that students easily remember the number that follows the larger number, or can easily count on from it.

 Double of 3: an insect has 3 legs on one side and 3 legs on the other (6).